 In the shady canopy of our mountainside home, a sweet magnolia grows.
 Every April, delicate pink and white blooms grace its slender branches.
 This is our tenth spring here, and I think it may be only the second time our magnolia has had so many flowers.
 I love my tree.
 It is beautiful.

 Not everyone agrees.
 True, the branches are rather spindly.
 Even in its fullest bloom, it looks a bit sparse.
 Judged against other more magnificent magnolias, it is surely not the grandest.
 But I think it may be the strongest.

 You see, our sweet magnolia is growing in less-than-ideal conditions.
 We have quite a few trees on our property.
 Sometime long ago, some forebear of our home decided to plant this magnolia in the shade of three large sugar maples.
 I question the gardening wisdom of this, but I am grateful.
 The little tree serves me well.

 The magnolia adds early spring color to a very green, mostly shady landscape.
-While it is in bloom, the towering maples are just bearing their first buds, giving the smaller flowering tree a short window of full spring-time sun.
+While it is in bloom, the towering maples are just barely budding, giving it a short window of full springtime sun.
 Once the maples are verdant, the magnolia has long dropped its petals.
-Beautiful, broad green leaves appear, giving shade to the birds that gather in its branches and providing a low canopy in that little corner of the garden.
+Beautiful, broad green leaves appear, giving shelter to the birds that gather in its branches and providing a low canopy in that little corner of the garden.

 Someday, God will restore the garden He perfectly created in the beginning.
 And He will restore me, His child, to perfect relationship with Him.
 When that time comes, there will only, always be ideal growing conditions.
 Then I will walk in His garden, and I will sit in the shade of the sweetest magnolias.